Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If light is the fastest traveling element known, then Jayesh is not an element
+Jayesh doesn't have school because hes too smart.
+That happened in 2nd grade.

-Updated on: [9/5/2025]
+Updated on: [10/5/2025]
 <!-- #jokeEnd -->